lisaula/devops-challenge/README.md

 ## Overview
 This challenge is designed to test and showcase your expertise in DevOps practices, and cloud infrastructure deployment.
 The project comprises four interrelated packages within a monorepo structure: admin, api, database, and resizePhoto.
 Each of these components plays a crucial role in the lifecycle of a photo management application.
 By completing this challenge, you will demonstrate your skills in orchestrating a modern, scalable web application from development to deployment.

+**You will have 72 hours to submit the challenge after starting and should not spend more than 8 hours total working on it.
+It is acceptable to submit something that is incomplete.**

 ### Project Structure
 - [admin](packages/admin/README.md): A React-based user interface for uploading photos.